 Disclaimer: The Stock Score is not an investment recommendation or a guarantee of future returns.
 It is purely a summary and comparison of selected metrics for informational purposes.

-.
-Simply include it in your request headers; either here, or add the header "Ortex-Api-Key": "TEST"
+Try it out!
+You can test the API with the trial key TEST.
+Simply include it in your request headers; either here, or add the header "Ortex-Api-Key": "TEST" to your http request.

 Trial key restrictions: A list of randomly selected rows will be returned